Blood clots are rarely triggered by one thing. Evidence-based research declares them …

 Estimated reduction in unprovoked VTE by simultaneously improving FOUR lifestyle areas (obesity, Western diet, sedentary lifestyle and smoking) in 25% of the general population 3

-Too often, the vascular system—and lifestyle’s role in supporting it—is overlooked.
-This gap leaves women vulnerable to preventable risks and uncertain about their future health decisions.
+This gap in education leaves women vulnerable to preventable risks and uncertain about their future health decisions.

 Lifestyle isn’t just a choice—it’s the foundation of women’s health.
 By focusing on this foundation, women can reduce blood clot risks, recover stronger, and age with confidence."